DreymaR/BigBagKbdTrixPKL/Layouts/Colemak/Cmk-eD-Es/README.md

 <br>

 - **Cmk-eD-EsAlt**: An alternative for those who prefer using AltGr.
-The letters áéíóú are easy to remember on AltGr+aeiou; ñ gets AltGr+n (and/or the ISO key on ISO boards).
+The letters áéíóú are easy to remember on AltGr+aeiou; ñ gets AltGr+n (on ISO boards, the ISO key).
 <br>

 |![EPKL help image for Colemak-eD-EsAlt on an ANSI board, the AltGr state](./Cmk-eD-EsAlt_ANS_CurlAngle/state6.png)|